vcl-iisc/vclab-website/README.md

 ### Update Slider

 You can update image by going to [_layouts/homelay.html ](_layouts/homelay.html).
-The slider image should be of size (640 x 360) px.
+The slider image should be of size (640 x 360) px (16:9 ratio).
 Compress any image before adding to website in order to maintain loading speed.

 ```html
 <div class="item">